-Some urobilinogen is absorbed through the liver and passed through the urine which is completely normal.
-Hemolysis is when there is an increased amount of urobilinogen in the urine created in the intestines.
+Some urobilinogen from bilirubin reduction is absorbed through the liver and passed through the urine which is completely normal.
+Hemolysis is when there is an increased or high amount of urobilinogen in urine created in the intestines from bilirubin reduction.

-Increased levels or decreased levels of urobilinogen in urine or hemolysis may indicate the presence of infections within the body.
-Suspected high levels of urobilinogen in urine or hemolysis requires immediate testing and diagnosis.
+High increased levels or low decreased levels of urobilinogen in urine or hemolysis due to bilirubin reduction may indicate the presence of infections within the body.
+Suspected high or increased levels of urobilinogen in urine or hemolysis requires immediate testing and diagnosis.

 Hepatitis or cirrhosis can cause increased levels of urobilinogen breakdown or hemolysis, causing damage to the organ and causing decreased or low levels of urobilinogen in urine.

-- Increased levels of urobilinogen in urine or hemolysis can cause the liver to become overburdened and stop working normally or malfunction.
+- High Or Increased levels of urobilinogen in urine or hemolysis due to bilirubin reduction can cause the liver to become overburdened and stop working normally or malfunction.
 Hemolysis may cause liver cirrhosis and liver poisoning.

-- Decreased levels of urobilinogen in urine can cause a blockage of bile passage and failed bile production and like hemolysis a reduction of urobilinogen in urine can cause catastrophic health issues.
+- Low Or Decreased levels of urobilinogen in urine can cause a blockage of bile passage and failed bile production and like hemolysis a reduction of urobilinogen in urine can cause catastrophic health issues.

-Urinalysis Test & Liver MalfunctionUrinalysis tests can be conducted to measure the urobilinogen levels in urine to see if increased high levels or decreased low amounts of urobilinogen are present.
+Urinalysis Test & Liver MalfunctionUrinalysis tests can be conducted to measure the urobilinogen in urine caused by bilirubin reduction to see if increased high levels or decreased low amounts of urobilinogen are present.

 With a urinalysis a urine sample is collected during a 24 hour period or over a period of a couple hours which is most common.

-The urine sample must be tested for increased or decreased levels of urobilinogen as soon as possible to avoid bacterial oxidation from occurring.
+The urine sample must be tested for high increased levels or low decreased levels of urobilinogen in urine as soon as possible to avoid bacterial oxidation from occurring.

-Malfunction of the liver due to increased or decreased levels of urobilinogen in urine could prove fatal if not treated properly.
+Malfunction of the liver due to increased or decreased levels of urobilinogen in urine due to bilirubin reduction could prove fatal if not treated properly.